Tom Green On His Latest Film Role And ’Freddy Got Fingered’

 I’ve been very excited to do this interview because I’m a huge Freddy Got Fingered fan.

 Oh my gosh, this is awesome.
-It turns out that I’m talking about Iron Sky this morning and..
-I’ve been talking about Freddy Got Fingered this morning too, let’s say.
+It turns out that I’m talking about Iron Sky this morning and… well I’ve been talking about Freddy Got Fingered this morning too, let’s say.
 It’s great, and I’m glad to talk to you about it.
 I had a lot of fun making that movie.

 Really?
 People are into it now?
 I remember it being kind of uncool to like Freddy Got Fingered at the time.

-So yeah, basically, what’s happening been happening in the last… really more dramatically in the last three or four years, there’s always been people that have come up to me and said they loved Freddy Got Fingered and thought it was crazy, and their friends all like it.
+So yeah, basically, what’s been happening in the last… really more dramatically in the last three or four years, there’s always been people that have come up to me and said they loved Freddy Got Fingered and thought it was crazy, and their friends all like it.
 But it’s always been this misunderstood thing, I think, in some ways.
 But in the last couple of years, it’s just really taken on a life of its own.
 I tour now, doing standup pretty much full-time.
-I’m traveling all over the world and all my shows just suddenly have become these places where people congregate to celebrate one of these silly pranks I’ve done on my old show, or Freddy Got Fingered, so it’s been a really interesting time.
+I’m traveling all over the world and all my shows suddenly have become these places where people congregate to celebrate one of these silly pranks I’ve done on my old show, or Freddy Got Fingered.
+It’s been a really interesting time.
 It feels like there’s a little bit of positive light being shone on that movie.

 Does it ever get exhausting?
 Do people shout dumb shit from the movie at you that you get tired of?

 I have a pretty good control over the audience when I do stand-up.
-So I do my show, and then towards the end of the show, I do release a valve that allows some of that pressure off of the people that really, really want to yell out, “Daddy, would you like some sausage.”
+So I do my show, and then towards the end of the show, I do release a valve that allows people to release some of that pressure, for the people that really, really want to yell out, “Daddy, would you like some sausage.”
 But I create an opening for people to yell out, “Look at my cheese helmet.”
 Or, “I’m the backwards man.”
 Or, “You’re fired, Bob.
 Clean out your locker at the club.”
 Or, “I say Geneva, you hear Helsinki.”
 Or do the X-ray Cat, “I’ve got superpowers.”
 There are all these lines that people like to repeat.
 So my stand-up show at the end, sometimes where it’s required, not every night, but some nights when it feels like the crowd wants to yell out, we have some fun with it, and it becomes a little bit like a The Rocky Horror Picture Show.

 When I was a kid in high school they would play that every year, and everyone would just go in so they could throw a slice of bread at the screen at one point.